tabernathy8/tabernathy8/README.md

 I am looking for opportunities in the field of software development, networking, cloud hosting, and information technology.

-- :seedling: I’m currently studying for certifications in AWS, Cisco, and Google Cloud.
 - :speech_balloon: Ask me Anything!
 - :smile: Pronouns: He/Him.